minibolt-guide/minibolt/guide/system/remote-access.md

 ---

-We connect to your Raspberry Pi by using the Secure Shell.
+We connect to your Personal Computer by using the Secure Shell.

 ---